7 Top Drag & Drop Page Builder Plugins for WordPress

 First Impressions

-After installing the plugin, you can go to any page or post and just click “View in live composer” to open open it with the plugin.
+After installing the plugin, you can go to any page or post and just click “View in live composer” to open it with the plugin.

 Looking at the layouts, my first impression is that they are decent, but that there are not many of them.